gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Try some other tricks, like the ones below:

-1. Gatsby lets you add "inline styles" via a JavaScript style "prop" (we'll learn about other styling options later).
+1. Gatsby lets you add "inline styles" via a JavaScript style "prop" (you'll learn about other styling options later).

     Try replacing your page component with this: